troelskn/hbind/README.markdown

 Selector target
 ---

-A domplate selector has a target to manipulate.
+A hbind selector has a target to manipulate.
 By default, input data is bound to a text-node, as the sole content of the selected node (Eg. the `innerText` property of the selected element).

 The selector may contain an *attribute axis*, following the identifier.
 If an axis is supplied, it denotes the attribute to manipulate.